MartinNikolovMarinov/JavaScriptResources/README.md

 <img src="./res/promise_state_chain.PNG">

-Unlike the chaining, technically we can also add many .then to a single promise, like this :
+Unlike chaining, technically we can also add many `.then` to a single promise, like this :
 ```js
 let promise = new Promise(function(resolve, reject) {
   setTimeout(() => resolve(1), 1000);